 Safari Push Notifications

 Keep users up-to-date with news and other alerts using Apple push notifications.
-Once users have signed up for notifications from your website in Safari on OS X Mavericks, you can send push notifications that appear just like Mac app notifications even when Safari isn’t running.
+Once users have signed up for notifications from your website in Safari on macOS, you can send push notifications that appear just like Mac app notifications even when Safari isn’t running.
 Users can click the notification to launch your website in Safari.

 With sticky positioning, elements can remain fixed within the Safari window even as the user scrolls.

 WebKit — the open source rendering engine introduced by Apple — powers Safari on macOS and iOS.
 WebKit features blazing performance and extensive standards support.
 And because it’s open source, developers can examine WebKit code and contribute to the community.

 Web Audio API